 Graduate seminars and directed reading courses offered in the PhD and ThM programs are designated by 800 numbers.
 The 4-unit courses which ThM students may take as a part of their curriculum are designated by 500 numbers.
 A list of 500-level (4-unit) courses may be found in the Courses of Study section.
-A list of 800-level graduate seminars and graduate-level language classes may be found at the end of the Courses of Study section.
 A partial list of research areas covered by the directed reading courses and a list of the specific graduate seminars to be offered in the coming year are available from the office of the Center for Advanced Theological Studies.